vercel/next.js/docs/upgrading.md

 ### `<Image/>` Component

-Next.js 12 introduced new improvements to the Image Component with a temporary import: `next/future/image`.
+Next.js 12 introduced many improvements to the Image Component with a temporary import: `next/future/image`.
 These improvements included less client-side JavaScript, easier ways to extend and style images, better accessibility, and native browser lazy loading.

-In version 13, this new behavior is now the default for `next/image`.
+Starting in Next.js 13, this new behavior is now the default for `next/image`.

 There are two codemods to help you migrate to the new Image Component:

-- [**`next-image-to-legacy-image` codemod**](/docs/advanced-features/codemods.md#rename-instances-of-nextimage): Safely and automatically renames `next/image` imports to `next/legacy/image`.
-Existing components will maintain the same behavior.
+- [next-image-to-legacy-image](/docs/advanced-features/codemods.md#rename-instances-of-nextimage): This codemod will safely and automatically rename `next/image` imports to `next/legacy/image` to maintain the same behavior as Next.js 12.
+We recommend running this codemod to quickly update to Next.js 13 automatically.
-- [**`next-image-experimental` codemod**](/docs/advanced-features/codemods.md#migrate-next-image-experimental-experimental): Dangerously adds inline styles and removes unused props using the experimental.
-This will change the behavior of existing components to match the new defaults.
-To use this codemod, you need to run the `next-image-to-legacy-image` codemod first.
+- [next-image-experimental](/docs/advanced-features/codemods.md#next-image-experimental-experimental): After running the previous codemod, you can optionally run this experimental codemod to upgrade `next/legacy/image` to the new `next/image`, which will remove unused props and add inline styles.
+Please note this codemod is experimental and only covers static usage (such as `<Image src={img} layout="responsive" />`) but not dynamic usage (such as `<Image {...props} />`).

-Alternatively, you can manually update props by following the [`next/future/image` migration guide](/docs/api-reference/next/image.md#migration).
-This will change the behavior of existing components to match the new defaults.
+Alternatively, you can manually update by following the [migration guide](/docs/advanced-features/codemods.md#next-image-experimental-experimental) and also see the [legacy comparison](/docs/api-reference/next/legacy/image.md#comparison).

 ### `<Link>` Component